Russia may need Transcaucasian transit to Syria

 The rest is a diplomatic routine.
 The Minsk Group has announced that it is preparing a summit of Aliyev - Sargsyan, which is planned to be completed before the end of this year.
 According to Warlick, "this is one of the main issues of the current visit of intermediaries to the region."
 However, the already mentioned Baku political scientist Ahmedoglu believes that “the upcoming possible meeting of the presidents of Azerbaijan and Armenia will not do any good for the region and the settlement of the Karabakh conflict, so it is likely that it will not happen in the end,” although the situation in the conflict zone remains tense.
 In this regard, Armenian Defense Minister Seyran Ohanyan did not rule out that on the eve or after the meeting of the presidents of Armenia and Azerbaijan, the situation will become aggravated again.
 According to him, "in such cases it is not always, but often there was a tense situation."
 This can not be ruled out.

 In the meantime, the Russian government approved an agreement on the creation, jointly with Armenia, of a unified air defense system in the Caucasus region of collective security.
 Yerevan is becoming an important and only actor in the Transcaucasus for the unified air defense system, which significantly increases its regional significance, especially given the developments in the Middle East.
 The German radio station Deutsche Welle suggests that Moscow is not interested in allowing the “warming up” of the Karabakh conflict to “guarantee itself (if such a need arises) Transcaucasian transit to Syria”, which leads to certain reflections on the future of the region as a whole.
-In particular, the Turkish media, reporting on the intention of South Ossetia "in the near future to hold a" referendum "on the republic’s entry into Russia", do not exclude that such "sentiments may also arise in Karabakh", which, according to political scientist and director of the Center stories Rizvan Huseynov’s Caucasus, “is a nonstop volcano in Transcaucasia” and can, as it was earlier at the end of the 19th century, change the geopolitical amplitude of the entire regional pendulum.
-So, the Transcaucasian geopolitical mystery is just beginning, and the Karabakh mugham will sound for a very long time.
+In particular, the Turkish media, reporting on the intention of South Ossetia "in the near future to hold a" referendum "on the republic’s entry into Russia", do not exclude that such "sentiments may also arise in Karabakh", which, according to political scientist and director of the Center stories Caucasus, Rizvan Huseynov, "is a watchful volcano of the Transcaucasus" and can, as it was earlier at the end of the XNUMXth century, change the geopolitical amplitude of the entire regional pendulum.
+So the Transcaucasian geopolitical mystery is just beginning, and the Karabakh mugam will sound for a very long time.